 The narrative of Air Doll, which excels in simplicity, concerns the coming into being of Nozomi and the effects this coming into being instigates.
 The narrative stages a trajectory of a coming into being of an air doll and succeeds in showing the important coordinates (the Lacanian triage) by which a (human) being find its place in human society.

-Nozomi’s coming into being is nevertheless framed by the main thematic structure of loneliness/emptiness.
-The narrative alternates between Nozomi’s literal emptiness and the figurative emptiness of others, for example Hideo, Junichi, … .
-In the case of Hideo his loneliness is revealed when he discovers Nozomi is alive and realizes she has become more than a just a screen to project his fantasy on.
-Junichi’s ‘emptiness’ ultimately causes, by way of a misunderstanding, dramatic effects.
-The narrative in the end evokes that emptiness can only be overcome by love, the exchange of love between two human beings.
-The act of deflating and reflating – with the air of a loved one, is thus only a metaphor for the fact that what ultimately gives a subject life is love and desire.
+Nozomi’s coming into being (as being of language, being of society, and as woman) is structured by the theme of loneliness/emptiness.
+The narrative alternates between Nozomi’s literal emptiness and the figurative emptiness of others, like Hideo and Junichi.
+In the case of Hideo, his loneliness is revealed when he discovers Nozomi is alive and realizes she has become more than a just a screen to project his fantasies on.
+Junichi’s ‘emptiness’ ultimately causes, due to a misunderstanding, dramatic effects.
+The ultimate point of Kore-eda’s narrative is that subjective emptiness can only be overcome by love, the exchange of love between two subjects.
+The erotic act of deflating and reflating – with the air of a loved one, is a powerful metaphor for the fact that what ultimately gives a subject life is love and desire.

 The cinematography of Air Doll excels in fluidity and dynamism.
 The few static shots notwithstanding, the shots, by which the narrative is staged, are ever moving (i.e. moving sideways, moving into the depth slowly zooming in, …), hooking the viewer’s gaze and taking him on the journey of Nozomi’s subjectivication.
 The long slow shots that make up the most of the narrative aim to stage Nozomi’s exploration of the human world, her discovery of human emotions, human language, and ultimately her being.
 The focus on Nozomi’s interactions (her childlike innocence, her feelings, …) with the world, even though it results in a slower narrative, is staged in a satisfactory way, by way of accentuating the beauty of movement.